-Music groups, an anthology of unique talents who can change the world with their apt melodious inventiveness.
-The global community has observed highly successful music groups like the Beatles, Destiny’s Child, The Fugees, Eagles, Take That, Jackson 5, The Kinks, The Dream Street Boys, Westlife, ‘N Sync and The Velvet Underground split up.
-Some members of split-up groups at times have reunions while others eventually disperse as the greatest enemies of all time.
-Most shockingly, some groups that emerged from the same womb were not able to make it to the end.
-This observation brings us to the consensual question, why do music groups break up?
-The best way to make our pursuit of answers to this question easier is to select some groups and find out why they never made it to the end together.
-Critically scrutinizing every group is not necessary.
-I choose to select the Beatles because there were so many reasons for their divorce.
-The Beatles is also the most commercially successful band in the history of popular music hence selecting them is worth it.
+Music groups – an anthology of unique talents who can change the world with their apt melodious inventiveness.
+The global community has observed highly successful music groups split up.
+A few being the Beatles, Destiny’s Child, the Fugees, Eagles, Take That, Jackson 5, the Kinks, the Dream Street Boys, Westlife, ‘N Sync, the Velvet Underground ET Al. Some members of split-up groups at times have reunions while others eventually disperse as the worst of enemies.
+Most shockingly, some groups known to share the same origin per Mama’s womb were not able to make it to the end.
+This observation brings us to the consensual question on “why music groups break up?”
+The best approach to this is to select groups that fit in, finding out why they never made it to the end together.
+However, critically scrutinizing every group is not possible per time’s constrains.
+I choose to select the Beatles out of the many reasons connected to their divorce because they happen to be one of the most commercially successful bands in the history of popular music.

 The Beatles (1960 – 1970)